Christopher Lee: 1947–1957: Career beginnings

 Returning to London in 1946, Lee was offered his old job back at Beecham's with a significant raise, but he turned them down as "I couldn't think myself back into the office frame of mind."
 The Armed Forces were sending veterans with an education in the Classics to teach at universities, but Lee felt his Latin was too rusty and didn't care for the strict curfews.
 During lunch with his mother's cousin Nicolò Carandini, who had become the Italian Ambassador to Britain, Lee was detailing his war wounds when Carandini said, "Why don't you become an actor, Christopher?"
-Lee liked the idea, and after assuaging his mother's protests by pointing to the successful Carandini performers in Australia (which included his great-grandmother Marie Carandini, who had been an opera singer), he met Nicolò's friend Filippo Del Giudice, a lawyer-turned-film producer and head of Two Cities Films, part of the Rank Organisation.
+Lee liked the idea, and after assuaging his mother's protests by pointing to the successful Carandini performers in Australia (who included his great-grandmother Marie Carandini, an opera singer), he met Nicolò's friend Filippo Del Giudice, a lawyer-turned-film producer and head of Two Cities Films, part of the Rank Organisation.
 Lee recalled that Giudice "looked me up and down" and "concluded that I was just what the industry had been looking for."
 He was sent to see Josef Somlo for a contract:

 Initially, I was told [by Somlo] I was too tall to be an actor.
 That's a quite fatuous remark to make.
 It's like saying you're too short to play the piano.
 I thought, "Right, I'll show you..."
 At the beginning I didn't know anything about the technique of working in front of a camera, but during those 10 years, I did the one thing that's so vitally important today – I watched, I listened and I learned.
 So when the time came I was ready...
 Oddly enough, to play a character who said nothing [The Creature in The Curse of Frankenstein].